Brooklyn pastor ‘Bling Bishop’ found guilty of spending $90,000 of his parishioner’s savings on luxury goods | KRDO

 Whitehead also extorted a businessman for $5,000 and then attempted to convince the man to loan him $500,000 and grant him a stake in real estate transactions in exchange for obtaining “favorable connections by the New York City government” that he knew he could not provide, according to the indictment.

-Whitehead used his ties to New York City Mayor Eric Adams to try to make the deal, the district attorney’s office said in a news release.
+Whitehead used his ties to New York City Mayor Eric Adams to try to make the deal, the US attorney’s office said in a news release.

 “As the U.S. Attorney’s office said when they brought this case, the defendant ‘knew he could not obtain’ favors from city government.
 With this ruling, that was proven right,” Charles Kretchmer Lutvak, a spokesperson for the mayor’s office told CNN Tuesday.